bodthegod/space-adventure-game/README.md

 ### Classes
 -   Classes are used on the questions within the games, to allow for multiple functions that can be called from an external file.
 This allows for the code to be more readable, and allows for faster development time of new questions.
 -   The classes i have created allow for the selection of numbers to be called, and selection of yes/no and else questions.

+### Loops
+-   I used a simple loop to enable the CLI to print gradually, using the time library.
+This for loop ensures that for each text character in the strings I have wrote, it prints each character individually, allowing for a readable result for the user as opposed to being presented the whole story at once.
+This is good UI design from a user standpoint and gives the player time to read the information as it is shown.

 -   ### Wireframes